Birnin Gwari: Climate/Geography

-Geography

-The Birnin Gwari LGA covers a total area of 6,185 square kilometers, and its relative humidity is 28 percent.
-Birnin Gwari's average temperature is 31 degrees Celsius, and the average wind speed is 10 km/h.
+The Birnin Gwari LGA covers a total area of 6,185 square kilometres or 2,388 square miles, and its relative humidity is 28 percent.
+Birnin Gwari's average temperature is 31 degrees Celsius or 88 degrees Fahrenheit, and the average wind speed is 10 km/h.
 The rainy season and the dry season are the two main seasons in Birnin Gwari LGA.

 Administrative Subdivision

 There are about 11 wards in Birnin Gwari Local government area as follows.